liminalcommons/gather-utils/docs/project/DEFINITION_OF_DONE.md

 - [ ] Technical design decisions are documented
 - [ ] User documentation is updated (if applicable)
 - [ ] API documentation is updated (if applicable)
+- [ ] All new documentation includes proper metadata headers following DOCUMENTATION_STANDARDS.md
+- [ ] Documentation lifecycle and obsolescence conditions are defined
+- [ ] Existing documentation has been updated to reflect changes
+- [ ] Documentation formats follow project standards

 ### Test-Driven Development (TDD)
 - [ ] Unit tests are written for all new components/functions